awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

    The command returns a list of offerings that match your criteria\.
 Note the `offeringId` of the offering to purchase\.

 1. Use the [purchase\-host\-reservation](https://docs.aws.amazon.com/cli/latest/reference/ec2/purchase-host-reservation.html) AWS CLI command to purchase the offering and provide the `offeringId` noted in the previous step\.
-The following example purchases the specified reservation and associates it with a specific Dedicated Host that is already allocated in the AWS account\.
+The following example purchases the specified reservation and associates it with a specific Dedicated Host that is already allocated in the AWS account, and it applies a tag with a key of `purpose` and a value of `production`\.

    ```
-   aws ec2 purchase-host-reservation --offering-id hro-03f707bf363b6b324 --host-id-set h-013abcd2a00cbd123
+   aws ec2 purchase-host-reservation --offering-id hro-03f707bf363b6b324 --host-id-set h-013abcd2a00cbd123 --tag-specifications 'ResourceType=host-reservation,Tags={Key=purpose,Value=production}'
    ```

 ------